ondrovic/survey-test-form/docs/SUPABASE_SETUP.md

    | `SUPABASE_SERVICE_ROLE_KEY` | **Service role key (important!)** | Supabase → Settings → API |

    ⚠️ **Important**: The `SUPABASE_SERVICE_ROLE_KEY` is different from the anon key and is required for the automation to work.

+   **Note**: SMTP secrets are set separately using the Supabase CLI and are not added to GitHub secrets.

 ### Test the Automation